 Even if you are arrested by state or local authorities in a state that has legalized marijuana use, it is still possible that you will face charges if you have more than the legal amount or are driving under the influence.
 If you have been drinking any amount of alcohol this can further complicate the situation.

 There are a few important things to keep in mind if you are ever arrested.
-Don’t answer any questions without an attorney being present.
+Don’t answer any questions without a drug charges attorney being present.
 You are not required by law to do so.
 There are potentially several defenses that could be used if the case goes to court.
 Potential charges and defense tactics that could be used will depend on a number of circumstances.

 Because of the intricacies of the law and how you’ll be charged is dependent on many factors, it is imperative to seek legal assistance as quickly as possible.
 If you have been arrested for marijuana use or possession you need a qualified attorney who has experience handling drug related cases.